grafana/tempo/docs/sources/tempo/setup/set-up-test-app.md

       cp intro-to-mltp/k8s/mythical/* ~/tmp/intro-to-mltp-k8s
     ```
 1. Change to the cloned repository: `cd intro-to-mltp/k8s/mythical`
 1. In the `mythical-beasts-deployment.yaml` manifest, alter each `TRACING_COLLECTOR_HOST` environment variable instance value to point to the Grafana Alloy location.
-For example, based on Grafana Alloy installed in the default namespace and with a Helm installation called `test`:
+For example, based on Alloy installed in the default namespace and with a Helm installation called `test`:
    ```yaml
     	- env:
         ...